great-lakes-ai-lab/NBS-Predictor-MVP/ROADMAP.md

 ## Long-term Vision

-- **Expansion to Other Regions**: Beyond the Great Lakes, refine and adapt models to work with NBS data from additional regions.
 - **Integration with Real-time Data Streams**: Enable the system to ingest real-time data to provide up-to-date forecasts more frequently.
-- **Collaborations and Partnerships**: Work with academic and industry partners to improve and deploy the NBS-Predictor.
+- **Collaborations and Partnerships**: Work with academic and industry partners and stakeholders (e.g. USACE) to improve and deploy the NBS-Predictor.

 ## Get Involved